 6.5 x 100 = 650

-One student suggested that 25 x 26 was too difficult, but it was the same as 13 x 50 because she doubled the 25 and halved the 26.
+One student may suggest that 25 x 26 was too difficult, but it was the same as 13 x 50 because they doubled the 25 and halved the 26.

 13 x 50 = (10 x 50) + (3 x 50 ) = 500 + 150 = 650

-Finally one student said she studied a table of square numbers in the room and saw that 25 x 25 = 625 and 1 more 25 is 650.
+Finally one student may have studied a table of square numbers in the room and saw that 25 x 25 = 625 and 1 more 25 is 650.

 Of course this variety and number of strategies doesn't occur naturally, but only in classrooms where students are encouraged to take risks, to look for structures like doubling and halving factors, to use known facts to figure out unknown ones, and most of all to share and examine each others’ thinking.
 Students work in pairs to come up with solutions, first with easier problems (think 11 x 15) then with those of increasing complexity.